Zhaoyang-Chu/code-unlearning-ICSE25/README.md

 pip install accelerate==0.23.0
 ```

-For iterative training, please do this in the `<your path>/anaconda3/envs/code-unlearning/lib/python3.9/site-packages/pytorch_lightning/loops/fit_loop.py`:
-Comment the lines from 352 to 356
+To enable iterative training in the `PyTorch Lightning` framework, please modify the code in the `<your path>/anaconda3/envs/code-unlearning/lib/python3.9/site-packages/pytorch_lightning/loops/fit_loop.py` by commenting the lines from 352 to 356, as follows:
 ```python
     def advance(self) -> None:
         """Runs one whole epoch."""